 Ultimately, the heritable transcriptomic signatures that we identified in DO mice will be useful if they inform pathogenicity and treatment of human disease.
 To investigate the potential for translation of the gene signatures identified in DO mice, we compared them to transcriptional profiles in obese and non-obese human subjects (Methods).
 We limited our analysis to adipose tissue because the adipose tissue signature had the strongest relationship to obesity and insulin resistance in the DO.

 We calculated a predicted obesity score for each individual in the human studies based on their adipose tissue gene expression (Methods) and compared the predicted scores for obese and non-obese groups as well as diabetic and non-diabetic groups.
 In all cases, the predicted obesity scores were higher on average for individuals in the obese and diabetic groups compared with the lean and non-diabetic groups (Fig. 8D).
-This indicates that the distally heritable signature of obesity identified in DO mice is relevant to obesity and diabetes in human subjects.
+This indicates that the distally heritable signature of metabolic index identified in DO mice is relevant to obesity and diabetes in human subjects.

-Targeting gene signatures
+Existing therapies are predicted to target mediator gene signatures

 Another potential application of the transcript loading landscape is in ranking potential drug candidates for the treatment of metabolic disease.
 Although high-loading transcripts may be good candidates for understanding specific biology related to obesity, the transcriptome overall is highly interconnected and redundant, and focusing on individual transcripts for treatment may be less effective than using broader transcriptomic signatures that capture the emergent biology [cite or remove].
-The ConnectivityMap (CMAP) database37 developed by the Broad Institute allows us to query thousands of compounds that reverse or enhance the extreme ends of transcriptomic signatures in multiple different cell types.
+The ConnectivityMap (CMAP) database37 developed by the Broad Institute allows querying thousands of compounds that reverse or enhance the extreme ends of transcriptomic signatures in multiple different cell types.
 By identifying drugs that reverse pathogenic transcriptomic signatures, we can potentially identify compounds that have favorable effects on gene expression.

 To test this hypothesis, we queried the CMAP database through the CLUE online query tool (https://clue.io/query/, version 1.1.1.43) (Methods).
 We identified top anti-correlated hits across all cell types.
 To get more tissue-specific results, we also looked at top results in cell types that most closely resembled our tissues.
 We looked at results in adipocytes (ASC) as well as pancreatic tumor cells (YAPC) regardless of p value (Supplemental Figure XXX and XXX).

-Looking broadly across cell types, the notable top hits from the adipose tissue loadings included mTOR inhibitors and glucocorticoid agonists (Supplemental Figure XXX).
+Looking across all cell types, the notable top hits from the adipose tissue loadings included mTOR inhibitors and glucocorticoid agonists (Supplemental Figure XXX).
 It is thought that metformin, which is commonly used to improve glycemic control, acts, at least in part, by inhibiting mTOR signaling38,39.
 However, long-term use of other mTOR inhibitors, such as rapamycin, are known to cause insulin resistance and β-cell toxicity39–41.
 Glucocorticoids are used to reduce inflammation, which was a prominent siganture in the adipose tissues, but these drugs also promote hyperglycemia and diabetes42,43.
 Accute treatment with glucocorticoids has further been shown to reduce thermogenesis in rodent adipocytes44–46, but increase thermogenesis in human adipocytes47,48.
 Thus, the pathways identified by CMAP across all cell types were highly related to the transcript loading profiles, but the relationship was not a simple reversal.